siddhartha-gadgil/DeptWeb/intphd2025result.md

 <b>
 PROVISIONAL LIST OF SELECTED CANDIDATES</b><br>
 (Subject to approval by the Admissions Committee of IISc.)<br>
-(This is not a ranked list.
-The names are arranged alphabetically.)
 <br>

 | SI No  &nbsp;&nbsp;&nbsp; || Application No ||&nbsp;&nbsp;&nbsp; Student Name           ||